Chapter 15 : The Art in Dark Arts

 He took out Hermione's picture that he'd hidden the night before and as soon as he saw her face, he spoke to her... a silent conversation in his mind.

-He said to her caring eyes.
+"I'm so sorry," he voiced to her caring eyes.
 "One day you'll know it was me who did this and you will never forgive me."

 Lunchtime was nearly over and so he began to concentrate on his breathing so that his heart rate would slow down.
 The alcohol was taking too long and he needed to act like nothing was wrong.